 Understanding your cars battery

-An EVs or PHEVs battery life can be affected by many things, which is why it is important to understand what can reduce it.
-EV Manufactures do provide warranties against excessive charge capacity lose, however some of these warranties are better than others, as some cover batteries to a certain level of lost over a set period of time and some only cover complete failure.
+An EVs or PHEVs battery lives can be affected by many things, which is why it is important to understand what can harm it.
+EV Manufactures do provide warranties against excessive charge capacity loss, however some of these warranties are better than others, as some cover batteries to a certain level of lost over a set period of time and some only cover complete failure.

 What affects battery life?

-The battery reaching high tempreatures - this could be from excess heat from charging or the physical temperature outside causing it to over heat.
+The battery reaching high temperatures - this could be from excess heat from charging or the temperature outside the vehicle causing it to over heat.

-Overcharging - this is combated by most vehicles and chargers, will not keep sending power the vehicle onces its reached its max charge.
+Overcharging - this is combated by the vehicles and chargers, as they will not keep sending power the vehicle once its reached its max charge.

 Allowing the battery to reach empty and fully recharging - it is best to charge your vehicle as often as possible for shorter periods of time to reduce damage to battery.